bor0/gidti/manuscript/chapter4.md

 [^ch4n4]: A Turing machine is an abstract mathematical machine that allows computation.
 Roughly, it consists of an initial state, and a transition function for manipulating this state.
 For any computer algorithm, a Turing machine can express that algorithm's logic.
 This is what makes a machine Turing complete.
 (Untyped) Lambda calculus is Turing complete.

 [^ch4n5]: Collections in general are considered to be subcollections of some large universal collection, also called the universe.
 Depending on the context, the definition of this universe will vary.

+[^ch4n6]: As a consequence that we need to provide an object as an evidence in order to prove something, the law of excluded middle {$$}P \lor \lnot P{/$$} is not defined in this logic, whereas in classic mathematical logic this is given as an axiom.
+For some propositions, for example, {$$}P{/$$} is an odd number or not, there are proofs that we can provide.
+However, for some propositions this is impossible, for example, {$$}P{/$$} is a program that halts or not.
+So, unlike classic mathematical logic, in this logic the law of excluded middle does not exist due to the undecidability problem.

+[^ch4n7]: It is provable in case we can construct an object of such type, and not provable otherwise.